-Aberdeen City Council Pensions Committee and Chief Officer -Finance
+Aberdeen City Council Pensions Committee and Chief Officer - Finance

-- 10. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance, propriety and regularity that enable them to successfully deliver their objectives. - 11.
-The audit of the financial statements does not relieve management or the Aberdeen City Council Pensions Committee, as those charged with governance, of their responsibilities.
+- 13. Audited bodies have the primary responsibility for ensuring the proper financial stewardship of public funds, compliance with relevant legislation and establishing effective arrangements for governance that enable them to successfully deliver their objectives. - 14.
+The audit of the annual accounts does not relieve management or the Aberdeen City Council Pensions Committee, as those charged with governance, of their responsibilities.